 The Town of Dorset is developing applications to designate Dorset and East Dorset as village centers through a program of the Vermont Agency of Commerce and Community Development.
 Dorset and East Dorset represent the two core commercial and cultural centers in the Town of Dorset.
-Dorset Village includes The Dorset Post Office, The Dorset Historical Society, The Dorset Congregational Church, The Dorset Theatre, The Dorset Public Library, The Union Store, a bank and several inns and restaurants.
-East Dorset includes the East Dorset Post Office, The Dorset Town Office, The East Dorset Fire Department, The Bill Wilson House and Library, a church and some existing stores.
+Dorset Village includes The Dorset Post Office, The Dorset Historical Society, The United Church of Dorset & East Rupert, The Dorset Theatre, The Dorset Public Library, The Union Store, a bank and several inns and restaurants.
+East Dorset includes the East Dorset Post Office, The Dorset Town Office, The East Dorset Fire Department, The Bill Wilson House and Library, the East Dorset Congregational Church and some existing stores.